unitypark/aws-serverless-demos/serverless-web-hosting/serverless-file-share/README.md

 ## 🔥 Pre-Deploy (optional)
 1. In Route53, register your domain.
-2. Create HostedZone of protected.<your_domain>
+2. Create HostedZone of fileshare.<your_domain>
-3. Add NS values of public hosted zone of your protected.<your_domain> into public hosted zone of your domain. **This enables domain delegation.**
+3. Add NS values of public hosted zone of your fileshare.<your_domain> into public hosted zone of your domain. **This enables domain delegation.**

 ## 🔥 Deploy